Have you ever gone shopping for groceries and stocked up on things, only to find out that they went on sale the following week? It’s annoying, right?

 Maybe you’d like a place where you can leave messy projects set up on a permanent basis, or a place where you can work without disturbing others or being disturbed.

 You don’t have to buy a bigger house or rent space to accomplish that goal.
-Most times (especially if you live in the U.S. or Canada) there’s plenty of room available right where you’re already living.
+Most times there’s plenty of room available right where you’re already living.

 You just have to get creative.